Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Carolyn’s Holy Insect Dilemma

-Carolyn’s holy roses are far more manageable than fungus.
-I suggest Bonide’s Pyrethrin Garden Insect Spray (link below).
+Carolyn’s holy insect dilemma on her Knockout roses is far more manageable than fungus.
+I suggest Bonide’s Pyrethrin Garden Insect Spray.
 You can use Pyrethrin, derived from chrysanthemum flowers, even on edible plants.
-Yet, it immediately impacts an insects’ nervous system killing them.
-Be sure not to spray when beneficial pollinators such as bees and butterflies are present.
+Yet, it immediately impacts an insect’s nervous system, killing them.

 Pat’s dilemma is more complicated.
-She sent photos of her climbing roses in distress, about five weeks after we tended to fertilizing and pruning them.
-After which, her knockout roses were doing beautifully and still are.
-And, the climbing roses, previously shy on blooms, filled with buds.
+She sent photos of her climbing roses in distress about five weeks after we fertilized and pruned them.
+Her Knockout roses were doing beautifully and still are.
+The climbing roses, previously shy on blooms, filled with buds.

 Fungus is more challenging.